blairjia/Water-Flow-Sensor/README.md

 ## Results

 (Our Water Sensor in action!
-Note: for this demonstratation, the buzzer was set to buzz at 10 seconds to speed the demo up, and waste less water.)
+Note: for this demonstratation, the buzzer was set to buzz at 10 seconds to speed the demo up, and waste less water.
+The buzzer counter is also being displayed on the screen which is not included in the final code.)

 https://user-images.githubusercontent.com/86205354/146097687-5dd2280a-e399-45fc-b236-1cf63d566ceb.mp4